-If living in tight quarters with a cat is something you’re worried about as it’s not something you’ve done before – don’t worry it’s actually not as bad as you might think, even if you’re in a studio apartment.
+If living in tight quarters with a cat is something you’re worried about as it’s not something you’ve done before – don’t worry it’s actually not as bad as you might think, even if you’re in a studio apartment like we are.
 There are some things you should always be mindful of, plenty of tips and tricks you can implement to keep a house cat happy and entertained, but all in all, while it may be a tad more difficult to keep an indoor cat happy inside a smaller living space – it’s completely doable with some good planning and not much effort besides.

 If you’re already living in a small apartment and just want to make life all the better for your house cat, you’re definitely in the right place, too!

 I’ve broken this article down into different sections to make it easier for you to browse.
 Some things you probably already do or had in mind, but I’m hoping you find at least some new ideas you can implement to help make your kitty’s apartment life happier.

 Picture from post Home Tour: Our Flat is Practically an Ikea Showroom

 Part I: How to Keep Cats Safe & Healthy in Apartments

 1. Make sure it’s not easy for your cat to jump out the window.

 Back in Canada, this was an easy one considering we never really had to deal with it.
 All windows had insect screens on them, and my cat is the type to never really scratch on them or try to push past them considering we discouraged that behaviour early on when we adopted him.